 Sweeter Than Sugar

 In case you haven’t taken biochemistry, I will take you through this problem, albeit briefly.
 To start, dates are more than 95% sugar.
 Of that sugar, most of it is fructose.
 55 grams, to be exact.
 Honey is 40% fructose, and is one of the foods highest in fructose (only behind soda).
-You’re probably familiar with the word ‘fructose’ from its use in ‘high fructose corn syrup’.
+You’re probably familiar with the word “fructose” from its use in high fructose corn syrup.
 Fructose in fruit is metabolically the same.
-Fructose has only one transporter in the human body.
-It is found in the liver, and it is called GLUT5.
+Fructose has only one transporter in the human body, which in the liver and is called GLUT5.

 This is in direct contrast to glucose, which is the main sugar found in nature, and can be used by every cell in your body.
-Glucose is so important, that your body will make it, if you do not intake any.
+Glucose is so important that your body will make it if you do not intake any.
 This is done by a process called gluconeogenesis.
 Fructose is not made by the body, is not needed by any cells, and is essentially useless.
-But – it is almost twice as sweet as glucose.
-This means we like it – quite a bit, actually.
+But it is almost twice as sweet as glucose, which means we like it.
+Quite a bit, actually.

 Fructose, since it is only metabolized in your liver, is processed entirely differently than glucose.
-This 2008 study shows that fructose stimulates ‘de novo lipogenesis’ (‘new fat creation’) much more than glucose, and that it also makes it much more likely for fat ingested at the same time, to be STORED as fat, not burned as energy.
+This 2008 study shows that fructose stimulates “de novo lipogenesis” (“new fat creation”) much more than glucose, and that it also makes it much more likely for fat ingested at the same time to be STORED as fat and not burned as energy.
 Fructose is processed nearly identically as ethanol (alcohol) in the liver – and does almost the same damage.

 Fructose, only processed hepatically, produces the following by-products: